 Situated in West Limerick, Abbeyfeale is the westernmost town in the county and is around 900 years old.
-The heritage trail is waymarked by a series of plaques that have been erected throughout the town in The Square, Main Street, Church Street and at the site of the old railway station on the The Great Southern Greenway.
+The heritage trail is waymarked by a series of plaques that have been erected throughout the town in The Square, Main Street, Church Street and at the site of the old railway station on the Limerick Greenway.

 The Town Square